JohMast/rtsVis/README.md

 Some functions in `rtsVis` require that timestamps for the rasters are set.
 Often, these come with the metadata or can be derived from the filename.
 They can also be manually set.
 In this example, we have monthly medians, and no true acquisition time.
 Therefore, we manually create a series of dates.
 In addition to the input times, we also set output times - for these, output dates will be created.
 We simply create a second, denser series of dates.
 Having a denser series will smooth the animation.

+If images from the input series are missing, it is not an issue, at least not from the technical side of things.
+Images for `out_times` will be interpolated regardless of the regularity of the input data.
+To illustrate this, we remove one of the input images.

 ``` r
 library(raster)